holochain/holochain-rust/doc/specs/dna.md

                 {
                     "name": "post",
-                    "schema": {}, // maybe NOT because happens inside WASM validations and it's fast enought.
+                    "description": "this entry stores the post and acts as a base for links back to the author", "schema": {}, // maybe NOT because happens inside WASM validations and it's fast enought.

                     "validation": ".." // WASM code